 Heat loss through the frame should be taken into account when calculating the U-value of a window.
-For uncomplicated profiles, the effect of the frame can be assessed on a proportional area basis.
+For uncomplicated profiles the effect of the frame can be assessed on a proportional area basis.
 BS EN ISO 10077-1 gives a simplified method of calculating thermal transmittance.
-The calculation does not include effects of solar radiation, heat transfer caused by air leakage, calculation of condensation, or ventilation of air spaces in double and coupled windows.
-However, Annex D of the standard gives thermal resistance of frames, while tables in Annex F give U-values for windows in relation to percentage frame area.
+The calculation does not include effects of solar radiation, heat transfer caused by air leakage, calculation of condensation or ventilation of air spaces in double and coupled windows.

 BRE Digest 379 gives comparative U-values for a number of typical wood and metal windows.
 Wood and plastics have higher thermal resistances than aluminium and steel, which conduct heat easily and may create problems with cold bridging.
 Also, condensation may form on the window frame if the temperature of the surface falls below the dew point of the internal air.
 These problems can be moderated by the incorporation of a thermal break in the form of an insulating section that separates the inner and outer parts of the frame.
-Requirements for thermal barriers are specified in BS EN 14024.
+Aluminium windows of this type are covered by BS 4873, which gives advice on acceptable materials and the robustness of thermal barriers - see Annex A. No specific requirement for thermal resistance is given.

-Condensation forming on frames or on the inner face of windows may cause damage if it is allowed to remain in contact with wood sills or subframes, or if it runs off onto curtains, carpets or wall decorations.
+Condensation forming on frames, or on the inner face of windows may cause damage if it is allowed to remain in contact with wood sills or subframes, or if it runs off onto curtains, carpets or wall decorations.
 Where severe condensation is anticipated, drainage channels should be provided.

-Building Regulation requirements for limiting U-values of windows and rooflights, and revised maximum U-values (area weighted average) for windows are now in force, and in order to meet the requirements it will be necessary to install more sophisticated insulating glazing units with larger cavities between panes, low emissivity glasses and, in some cases, inert gas cavity filling.
+Building Regulation requirements for limiting U-values of windows and rooflights and revised maximum U-values (area weighted average) for windows are now in force, and in order to meet the requirements, it will be necessary to install more sophisticated insulating glazing units, with larger cavities between panes, low emissivity glasses and, in some cases, inert gas cavity filling.

-Double glazing reduces both the heat loss through a window and the amount of condensation forming on the glass, but this will result in the air having to retain an increased amount of water vapour, which may condense elsewhere unless provision is made for its removal, e.g. by ventilation.
+Double glazing reduces both the heat loss through a window and the amount of condensation forming on the glass, but this will result in the air having to retain an increased amount of water vapour which may condense elsewhere unless provision is made for its removal, e.g. by ventilation.